Porting HEP Parameterized Calorimeter Simulation Code to GPUs: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the DOE HEP Center for Computational Excellence at Brookhaven National Laboratory, and Lawrence Berkeley National Laboratory under B\&R KA2401045.
 This work was also done as part of the offline software research and development programme of the ATLAS Collaboration, and we thank the collaboration for its support and cooperation.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
 We gratefully acknowledge the use of the computing resources provided by Brookhaven National Laboratory.
+A git repository for the source code is available~\cite{FCS_PUB_REPO}.